cse110-fa22-group34/cse110-fa22-group34/admin/meetings/112022-meeting.md

 - can @ TA in groupchat after submitting an assignment for her to check before the deadline
 - try to get feedback from our TA early on so we have time to make changes before deadlines
 - unless sbd is slacking off / not contributing... etc. every member should be getting the same grades for the project
-  - our TA will be checking our commit histories (if paired programming then it's fine) & asking team leads abt how we're distributing tasks
+  - our TA will be checking our commit histories (if paired programming then it's ok if some ppl don't have commits) & asking team leads abt how we're distributing tasks, how everyone is doing... etc.